BisratYalew/BisratYalew/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/BisratYalew/BisratYalew/master/wave.gif" width="40px">

-My name is Bisrat Yalew and I'm a software/fullstack developer.
+My name is Bisrat Yalew and I'm a fullstack developer.
 I'm from Ethiopia, living in Addis and currently working at HapoTech.
 You can find me on
 <p>
 </p>
 <div align="center">